dilbersha/URL-shortner-nodeJS/README.md

-# Expense-tracker
+# URL-Shortner
-To create an expense tracker friendly for students in my college
+To create an URL shortner as my first node app